A restricted memory quasi-Newton bundle method for nonsmooth optimization on Riemannian manifolds: Introduction

 This paper is organized as follows.
-In Section \ref{sec2}, some standard notations, concepts and conclusions related to the proposed method are described.
-In Section \ref{sec3} we specify the restricted memory quasi-Newton bundle method and the required line search procedure.
-Convergence analysis and numerical experiments are presented in Section \ref{sec4} and Section \ref{sec5}, respectively.
-Some conclusions are given in Section \ref{sec6}.
+In Section \ref{sec2}, some standard notations, concepts, and conclusions related to the proposed method are described.
+In Section \ref{sec3} we specify the restricted memory quasi-Newton bundle method and the required line-search procedure.
+Convergence analysis is established in Section \ref{sec4}, and a modified algorithm is presented in Section \ref{sec5}.
+The numerical experiments and some conclusions are given in Section \ref{sec6} and Section \ref{sec7}, respectively.